reeshuffled/reeshuffled.github.io/_posts/2026-04-28-Expanding-The-Market-for-Philosophy.md

 ## Meeting the culture where it is

 One of my personal goals with this blog is to make philosophy more generally palatable.
-It is imperative to find and celebrate philosophically rich works.
+I plan on doing this by finding and celebrating philosophically rich works.
 It is through people's engagement with this content that they are able to be exposed to the importance and ubiquity philosophy is in daily life.
-In my own work I try to write cleanly and clearly in a way that shows you my thought process as I think my way through answering a particular question.
-I think I may try to apply some of [C. Thi Nguyen's Manifesto for Public Philosophy](https://dailynous.com/2019/07/01/manifesto-public-philosophy-guest-post-c-thi-nguyen/) to my personal work even if it does apply more to academics.
+For example, [my essay on The Drama (2026)]({% post_url 2026-04-17-The-Drama-Through-a-Philosophical-Lens %}), where I aim to show how philosophy is relevant to people's everyday actions and the art that they consume which in turn will hopefully lead to them being curious about philosophy.

 My most popular article on this site is [a list of philosophical concepts referenced in R.F.
-Kuang's book Katabasis]({% post_url 2025-09-01-Philosophical-Concepts-Mentioned-in-R.F.-Kuangs-Katabasis %}), hovering around 150+ search clicks a month, so I know the audience is there, if a bit small as of right now.
-I also want to write more posts like [my essay on The Drama (2026)]({% post_url 2026-04-17-The-Drama-Through-a-Philosophical-Lens %}) because I think that showing people how philosophy is relevant to their everyday lives/the art that they consume will naturally lead to them being curious about philosophy.
+Kuang's book Katabasis]({% post_url 2025-09-01-Philosophical-Concepts-Mentioned-in-R.F.-Kuangs-Katabasis %}), which hovers around 70+ Google search clicks a month, so I know the audience is there, if a bit small as of right now.
+Both this and my essay on The Drama are naturally restricted in their audience because it requires for the most part that the person has also read/seen the piece that it is about.
+My next big step will be able to write a new piece that is accessible to more people, but for now I am enjoying writing these kinds of "bridge" pieces.